fcrepo4-archive/fcrepo-fixity/README.md

 	GET http://localhost:8180/fixity/<pid>

-The java property ´org.fcrepo.fixity.fcrepo.url´ can be set to overrride the fedora4 url in the spring configuration:
+The java property `org.fcrepo.fixity.fcrepo.url` can be set to overrride the fedora4 url in the spring configuration:

 	MAVEN_OPTS="-Dorg.fcrepo.fixity.fcrepo.url=http://myfedora:80/fedora"

-The Java property ´org.fcrepo.fixity.brokerurl´ can be set to overrride the default broker service url.
-The default value is ´tcp://localhost:61616´.
+The Java property `org.fcrepo.fixity.brokerurl` can be set to overrride the default broker service url.
+The default value is `tcp://localhost:61616`.
 If you don't have a JMS broker running you can have activemq create a runtime broker for you:

 	MAVEN_OPTS="-Dorg.fcrepo.fixity.brokerurl=vm://fixitybroker"